 Exemptions and Deduction

-There are numerous exemptions (meaning gain from the sale of certain capital assets is not subject to this new tax), including gains from the sale of:
+There are numerous exemptions and deductions to consider, meaning gain from the sale of certain capital assets is not subject to this new tax.
+Examples include gains from the sale of:

 Gain from the sale of tangible personal property is allocated to Washington state if the property is located in the state.
 Gain from the sale of tangible personal property not located in Washington state at the time of sale can still be allocated to Washington state if the property was located in Washington state at any time during the taxable year, the taxpayer was a Washington state resident at the time of the sale or exchange, and the gain is not subject to tax from another taxing jurisdiction.
 A credit is allowed against the B&O tax for any excise tax owed from the same sale.

-Only individual Washington state residents are generally subject to this new tax.
+Individual Washington state residents are generally subject to this new tax.
 This includes individuals allocated a share of long-term capital gain from a pass-through or disregarded entity, such as a partnership, S corporation, grantor trust, or limited liability company taxed as one of the former.
-Taxpayers owing tax under this new legislation will be subject to a new tax filing regime with the Washington State Department of Revenue.
+Nonresident taxpayers can also be subject to this tax for sales of tangible personal property allocated to Washington state.
+Taxpayers owing tax under this new legislation will be subject to a new tax filing regime with the Washington State Department of Revenue (WA DOR).

 This new tax on capital gains is effective as of January 1, 2022, with 100% of any payments due on or before April 18, 2023 (even if a filing extension is requested).
 Many affected taxpayers may be surprised that they now have a Washington State tax liability on account of capital gains recognized in 2022.